klevu/jsv2-early-adopters/modules/color-swatches/landing/README.md

 # Color Swatches - Search Results Landing Page

+>**Prerequisite:**
+>This module has a dependecy of [colorSwatches](/components/color-swatches) component.
+To add the base component add necessary [resources](/components/color-swatches/resources).
+>[Base file](/components/color-swatches/resources/assets/js/klevu-color-swatches.js) contains the core logic of the functionality.

 ![Search-landing color swatches](/modules/color-swatches/images/image001.png)

 You will find the necessary resources for this module available here: